sbodenstein/personal_website/content/post/alphazero/index.md

 Some prominent researchers, such as Yoshua Bengio, [believe that one of the key problems with current deep learning methods](https://www.youtube.com/watch?v=UX8OubxsY8w&feature=emb_logo) is that they are stuck at being **System 1** processes: neural nets take one glance at some input, and immediately return a reaction.
 They typically can't make use of more computation to *reason* and *plan*, which Bengio believes to be the key to solving one of the greatest limitations of current systems: out-of-distribution generalization.

 It is notable that AlphaZero derives its success from using both **System 1** (neural net) and **System 2** (MCTS) processes, and it leverages this interplay in two very different ways.
-And this interplay is very similar to human cognition.
 First, as a way of learning:

 > When learning to complete a challenging planning task, such as playing a board game, humans exploit both processes: strong intuitions allow for more effective analytic reasoning by rapidly selecting interesting lines of play for consideration.
 Repeated deep study gradually improves intuitions.
 Stronger intuitions feedback to stronger analysis, creating a closed learning loop.
 In other words, humans learn by *thinking fast and slow*. ~ T. Anthony *et al*, [Thinking Fast and Slow with Deep Learning and Tree Search](https://arxiv.org/pdf/1705.08439.pdf), **2017**